GDayIT/Wochenbericht/README.md

 # Wochenbericht
 > [!NOTE]
-> Just a simple tool to get a glimps of what you did previously.
+> Just a simple tool to get a glimps of what i did previously.

 > [!CAUTION]